Sleep deprivation is an extremely common problem faced by many of my clients in private practice.

 For low cortisol, clients often have to use a small dose of adrenal herbs.
 Even supplementing with sea salt has been reported to help with sleep.
 Additionally, if bedtime cortisol is below the range, there’s a good chance your cortisol is low most of the day, which the saliva test will reveal.

 2) WAKING UP ANYWHERE AROUND 3 – 4 AM

 Waking up a good three to four hours before you would normally start your morning is a strong sign of low cortisol, which in turn causes hypoglycemia (low blood sugar).
 And the latter can push your adrenaline up, causing you to wake up hours before you are supposed to.
 You might also feel shaky or hungry.

-Patients who overcome these symptom have succeeded by eating a complex carbohydrate at bedtime (for example, gluten free wheat cracker with cheese or nuts.
+Patients who overcome these symptoms have succeeded by eating a complex carbohydrate at bedtime (for example, a gluten-free wheat cracker with cheese or nuts.
 If you need to avoid gluten, berries and cream cheese can also assist.
 The same strategy is used if waking up around 3 am or so, which will help raise your blood sugar levels and you’ll fall back asleep better.